selenozkan/infinity-scroll/README.md

 <img src ="projectdemo.png" width=750>

+# Useful links for this project

+The loading icons can be found [here](https://loading.io)

+Unsplash API was obtained from [here](https://unsplash.com/documentation)

 ### Project Source
 [Click here](https://www.udemy.com/course/javascript-web-projects-to-build-your-portfolio-resume/) to access the project source.

-## Useful links for this project

-The loading icons can be found [here](https://loading.io) Unsplash API was obtained [from here](https://unsplash.com/documentation)